RyanGC93/Interview-Study-Guide/Notes/DataStructures/Trees/Notes/Heap.md

 - **size**, which returns the size of heap
 - **is-empty**, which returns ''true'' if heap is empty or ''false'' if it has value
-- merge, which involves the joining or union of two heaps; all the values from both heaps are included but the original heaps are preserved
+- **merge**, which involves the joining or union of two heaps; all the values from both heaps are included but the original heaps are preserved
 - **meld**, which involves the joining of two heaps where the values from both heaps are included but the original heaps are destroyed

 So in order to fill the Nth level, (N-1) levels should be completely filled first and the filling of nodes in the Nth level should take place from left to right.